Garry Lo: PNG Hunters

 Lo then announced that he would join his original club, Mount Hagen Eagles in the Digicel Cup in 2015, where he was appointed captain.

 Just before the Digicel Cup kick off, PNG Hunters Coach, Michael Marum, named Garry Lo in round 6 in an extended 21 player team to take on the inform Mackay Cutters, after poor performance and injuries to strike players for PNG Hunters.

 Sheffield Eagles

 Lo then brought his career back to England by joining Championship side Sheffield Eagles, again along with fellow countryman Mark Mexico.
 Here he became noticed for pitch-length runs, often resulting in a try.
 He scored more tries than games played with a 46/50 games/tries record.
 This resulted in 200 points scored for the Eagles in just two seasons.

 Castleford Tigers

-Lo signed a two-year deal with Super League side Castleford Tigers (Heritage № 982) on 22 September 2017 with a deal with the Sheffield Eagles that is on loan.
+Lo signed a two-year deal with Super League side Castleford Tigers on 22 September 2017 with a deal with the Sheffield Eagles that is on loan.
 This gives both clubs the option of playing him when he doesn't play for his parent club.
 The Papua New Guinean scored on his Super League debut in a 28–12 defeat by Wigan.
+On 6 May 2018, Lo secured a mutual release from Castleford.